-This Guide to Baseball Fiction is a combination of bibliographic checklist and evaluative critical guide to over 1,111 works of baseball fiction.
+This Guide to Baseball Fiction is a combination of bibliographic checklist and evaluative critical guide to over 1,234 works of baseball fiction.
 The opinions expressed are mine alone; but I have tried to acknowledge the critical consensus where I differ from it.
 This Guide is very far from comprehensive, but does contain the most-discussed works; I add new titles very gradually now, so many that have appeared after 2013 are still to be entered.

 Bibliographical information for each item is for the first publication.
 For short stories, I have tried to find original publications but have often noted reprintings in collections or anthologies, where the stories might be easier to find.

 The definitive print bibliography of baseball novels, adult and juvenile both, is Andy McCue's Baseball by the Books (Dubuque, IA: Wm.
 C. Brown, 1991).

 The Guide differs from print bibliographies in several respects.
 It is as up-to-date as I can make it.
 It unites short stories, novels, juvenile fiction, drama, and film in unique ways, and takes advantage of the Web to link entries to one another and to additional outside information.
 The Guide should not be considered the last word: if you are seeking information on baseball literature, be sure to consult Baseball by the Books and other print and Internet sources.

 Most works are given no stars in the ratings that follow each entry.
 That doesn't mean that they're bad, just ordinary.
 I'm in the process (in 2014) of replacing an earlier 1-2-3 star rating system with just a single star for items especially worth reading.
 The fine distinctions among 1, 2, and 3 stars seemed to me otiose.